 Grass | .042 |

-You can see why the jungle dirt feels much tougher on a road bike than a mountain bike.
+You can see why the jungle dirt feels tougher on a road bike than on a mountain bike.
 Because it is!
-The rolling resistance is nearly double!
+The rolling resistance is more than doubled!

 It’s also worth noting that the Crr value for road tires on pavement (.004) is quite low.
 We’re virtually rolling quality tires on fresh tarmac.
 Living the dream!